Mountain West Hockey League

-The Mountain West Hockey League (MWHL) is a Senior ice hockey league consisting of teams from the Western United States.
+The Mountain Hockey League (MHL) is a Senior ice hockey league consisting of teams from the Western United States.

 History

 The MWHL was founded in Las Vegas, Nevada by Thomas Brown in 2012.
 It is a Senior A ice hockey league with clubs spanning the western United States.
 MWHL clubs are composed of North American and European players with junior, college, and professional experience.
 The MWHL features two geographic divisions: Sierra and Rocky.

 The MWHL regular season runs from November through March.
 The club with the best record at the end of the regular season is awarded the Commissioner's Cup.
 The MWHL Cup Playoffs are held in April, culminating in the MWHL Cup Finals.
 The winner of the MWHL Cup Finals is awarded the MWHL Cup.
 The league also sponsors the MWHL Classic, a mid-season inter-division game held at a neutral location.

 The Park City Pioneers were the first league champion in 2013 defeating the Las Vegas Hookers in the final.

 The San Diego Skates became the first repeat champion winning the league championship in 2015 and again in 2016.